cs-education/sysbuild/README.md

 ### Project organization
 This is the main repository for the project.
 Other repositories which are part of the project are:

 * [cs-education/jor1k](https://github.com/cs-education/jor1k) - Powers the virtual machine

 * [cs-education/sysassets](https://github.com/cs-education/sysassets) - Pre-compiled assets used in the project, such as lessons, videos, man pages, and the jor1k filesystem

 We use [GitHub Pages](https://help.github.com/articles/what-are-github-pages) for hosting the application.
-The following repositories are used for deployment.
-You probably won't be committing changes directly to these repositories, but instead use automated deployment scripts (see [Deploying](#deploying) below):
+The repositories used for deployment are separate from this repository, to keep this repository small.
+You probably won't be committing changes directly to these repositories, but instead use automated deployment scripts (see [Deploying](#deploying) below).
+The following repositories are used for deployment:

 * [cs-education/sys-staging](https://github.com/cs-education/sys-staging) - Staging deployment for the project, used
   for testing before deploying to production.

 * [cs-education/sys](https://github.com/cs-education/sys) - Production deployment for the project

 ### Structure of this repository